maulahaz/maulahaz/README.md

 ### Assalaamu'alaykum

 # **About Me**
 Hi...
-I'm Hazmi, I'm just an ordinary person who really likes coding.<br>
+I'm Hazmi a.k.a Abu Ahyar, I'm just an ordinary person who really likes coding.<br>
+My education background was an Analytical Chemistry. <br>
-Since I don't have any IT background, Youtube, Stack Overflow, and some coding forums are my references for coding .<br>
+I gain my IT knowledges from Youtube, Stack Overflow, and some coding forums and communities.
+Keep practice is my key to get more stronger for my skills.<br>
-I like to share and works with anyone for improvement so we can be better and usefull person.<br>
+I like to share and work with anyone, It's also improving ourself so we can be better and better.<br>

 <!-- Skills -->
 # **My Skills**